Ximmerse/SDK-legacy/Tools/README.md

 	3. Double click `CrossInputManager -> CrossInputManager.exe` to run.
 	4. Click `InputTest (X-Cobra)` button to activate this mode.

-Once done, you will be able to obtain the detailed X-Cobra's information (including rotation, axis, trigger and buttons, etc.) through Bluetooth USB dongle plugged in PC.
+Once done, you will be able to obtain the detailed X-Cobra's information (including rotation, axis, trigger and buttons, etc.) through Bluetooth USB adapter plugged in PC.

 ![](imgs/CrossInputManagerGUI_XCobra.png)